Reviewing VerifyMe (VRME) & Its Peers

-VerifyMe (NASDAQ: VRME – Get Rating) is one of 18 publicly-traded companies in the “Miscellaneous chemical products” industry, but how does it compare to its peers?
-We will compare VerifyMe to related companies based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, profitability, dividends and risk.
+VerifyMe (NASDAQ: VRME – Get Rating) is one of 18 public companies in the “Miscellaneous chemical products” industry, but how does it contrast to its peers?
+We will compare VerifyMe to related businesses based on the strength of its earnings, analyst recommendations, dividends, profitability, institutional ownership, valuation and risk.

 Profitability